 Buyer’s agent

-• Real estate agents often have information about future listings
+• Often provides information about future listings

-• Represent you during negotiations
+• Represents you during negotiations

 Seller’s agent